Omar-g-hussien/COVID-19-Dashboard/README.md

 The dashboard provides valuable insights into the pandemic's impact, helping users understand trends and patterns across various demographics and geographies.
 It serves as a tool for analysis and decision-making, especially in the context of healthcare and public health policy.

-## 📥 How to Access the Dashboard

-You can view the Google Sheets-based COVID-19 Impact Dashboard [here](#).
-(Replace with a link to your dashboard or make the dashboard publicly accessible and share the link here.)

 ## 💡 Use Cases

 The dashboard is a great example of how Google Sheets can be used for data analysis in sectors like: